cmf/huberman/README.md

 # Huberman Labs eBook creator

-This is a project which processes files downloaded from the YouTube channel of the [Huberman Lab](https://hubermanlab.com/) podcast and converts them into Markdown.
+This is a project which processes transcripts downloaded from the YouTube channel of the [Huberman Lab](https://hubermanlab.com/) podcast and converts them into Markdown.
 These Markdown files can then be processed and turned into an epub eBook which can then be read offline.